tomjunk/split_dunetpc/README.md

 These are bash scripts and template CMakeLists.txt files intended for splitting dunetpc's repository into smaller pieces.
-The scripts and tools in the first_try directory split dunetpc v09_26_00 using directories available on one of the DUNE build nodes.  mytest11build_newdev.sh checks out the unsplit dunetpc code, and splitall.sh splits and builds as it goes along.
+The scripts and tools in the first_try directory split dunetpc v09_36_00 using directories available on one of the DUNE build nodes.  mytest11build_newdev.sh checks out the unsplit dunetpc code, and splitall.sh splits and builds as it goes along.

-The make* scripts assume everything's been installed in the user's ~/split directory.
-It's not very portable, but is meant for a one-time use.